In a special issue of Japan's "JAZZ LIFE" magazine, they selected

 I had developed a love for the guitar, and when I was 19, I switched instruments.

-I promised myself that I would not make the same mistakes I had made with the
+I promised myself that I would not make the same mistakes that I had made with the

 Anthony."
 During these years, Khan always found himself in fast company